Law enforcement by country: Canada

 In Canada, the development of criminal legislation falls under federal jurisdiction, but the enforcement of these laws is generally a provincial responsibility.
 In contrast to the United States or Mexico, there are only two specialized criminal law enforcement agencies in Canada, and the vast majority of criminal law enforcement is conducted by local police services, which maintain specialized criminal investigation units in addition to their community safety mandate.
 Other law enforcement is provided by special constabularies, which typically provide specialized police services to transit systems, universities, parks, and municipalities, and civil law enforcement agencies, which usually do not have a policing role.

 Every province in Canada, with the exception of Newfoundland and Labrador, downloads the responsibility for local policing onto municipalities, which can operate their own police forces, share regional police services with surrounding communities, or enter into a contract with the provincial government for police services.
 Some First Nations can also establish independent police services, funded entirely by the provincial and federal governments, but these services have been historically underfunded compared to non-Indigenous police forces and the program that funds Indigenous police agencies was under review as of 2022.
 Since the 1990s, an increasing share of Canadian police forces and municipalities have adopted tiered police service delivery models, which reduce the responsibilities of police services by off-loading certain duties — such as forensic investigations, mental health crisis response, traffic enforcement, or low-risk calls for service — to non-police specialists or unarmed peace officers.

 There is also a federal police force, the Royal Canadian Mounted Police (RCMP; French: Gendarmerie Royale du Canada; GRC), responsible for the enforcement of criminal legislation that concerns the entire federation, such as anti-terrorism operations; border patrols between official crossings; several police-related programs, such as the Canadian Police College and Canadian Firearms Program; domestic counter-espionage with the assistance of the Canadian Security Intelligence Service; and, uniquely and controversially, the delivery of provincial and municipal police services under contract.
 The RCMP provides contracted police services to eight provinces, all three Canadian territories, around 600 Indigenous communities, and about 150 municipalities directly.

+Chile

+Chile has two national police forces.
+The Carabiniers of Chile (Carabineros de Chile) serve as the uniformed security police force with jurisdiction over all Chilean territory; despite being a gendarmerie, this name is reserved for the national prison security force, the Chilean Gendarmerie (Gendarmería de Chile).
+Criminal investigation duties are performed by the Investigations Police (Policía de Investigaciones de Chile).
+Both forces operate under the authority of the Ministry of Public Security, while the gendarmerie reports to the Ministry of Justice.